tzuyuchiu/lab-ajax-crud-characters/README.md

 - Create Pull Request so your TAs can check up your work.

-## Instructions
+## Iteration 1.1 The API

-We will first create a fake API using **JSON-Server** to then do an application to Create, Read, Update, and Delete characters from it.
-The routes available in this API are the following:
+We will first create an **API** to then do an application to Create, Read, Update, and Delete characters from it.
+You will need to handle all the routing in `server/routes/characters.route.js` complete the routes using the following:

 - **Verb:** GET, **Route:** "/characters"
   - It receives NO parameters